SAP/ui5-webcomponents/docs/2-advanced/01-configuration.md

 	 "events": ["selection-change", "header-click"]
  }
  ```
-*Please, note that other keys may be added to this object in the future for the purpose of name conflict resolution.*
+**Note:** Please, note that other keys may be added to this object in the future for the purpose of name conflict resolution.

 In the above example, only the `selection-change` and `header-click` events will be fired with a prefix.
 You can still use them by listening to `ui5-selection-change` and `ui5-header-click`, but the names `selection-change` and `header-click` will be